pathak22/unsupervised-video/README.md

   bash ./models/download_caffe_models.sh
   # This will populate the `./models/` folder with trained models.
   ```
   The models were initially trained in Torch and then converted to caffe.
-Hence, if you are using caffe fast-rcnn then include `image_transform_layer.py` in your caffe.
+Hence, please include pycaffe based `image_transform_layer.py` in your folder.
 It converts the scale and mean of the input image as needed.

 3. Fetch torch models
   ```Shell